(This post contains affiliate links and promotions, which means that the author receives a small share of any sales)

 Buttermere to Whinlatter Forest via B5289 (9.6 miles)

-Overlooking Keswick, Derwentwater and Bassenthwaite Lake, Whinlatter Forest offers plenty of outdoor adventures for all ages and abilities.
+Overlooking Keswick, Derwentwater and Bassenthwaite Lake, Whinlatter Forest offers plenty of outdoor adventures for children and adults.
 As well as the nine walking trails, three cycling trails and two running trails, there are also play areas, Go Ape, Segway, picnic areas, Visitor Centre and shop.
 The little ones will love the Gruffalo Orienteering Course and sculptures.
 You can even take a walk with alpacas!

 Things to do at Whinlatter Forest